laravel/forge-docs/src/sites/the-basics.md

 ## PHP Version

-If your server has [multiple versions of PHP](/servers/php) installed, you can switch the version used by your site at any time by using the site's **Meta** tab in the Forge dashboard.
+If your server has [multiple versions of PHP](/servers/php) installed, you can switch the version used by your site at any time by using the site's **Settings** tab in the Forge dashboard.

 #### Changing A Site's Installed PHP Version